+Note: by default, a CDP load will mark a problem as computer judged.

 The current contest configuration can be exported (saved) to YAML files using the Export Contest YAML Files option on the Reports tab of the Admin Configure Contest screen.
 Note that it is the current contest configuration which gets written to YAML files when Export Contest YAML Files is invoked; any changes that have been made since loading a YAML configuration will be reflected in the output YAML report (file).

+The CLICS Problem Package Format specification (at https://icpc.io/problem-package-format/spec/problem_package_format) requires that Contest Data Package (CDP) and Contest Archive Format (CAF) file structures include separate sample and secret folders for test case data for each problem.
+On the other hand, PC2 only supports loading test case data files from a single folder.
+However, see the Appendix on Merging CLICS Sample/Secret Data Files for a work-around for this issue.

 Starting the Contest